£649.00 based on 2 people sharing a Twin/Double Room

 We meet for a tour introduction proper at 18.30 and roll into a group dinner.
 Do not worry if your travelling distance from home means you cannot make the introductory ride – we will be on hand to warmly meet and greet you at the hotel from around 17.00

-The hotel accommodation is just 5 minutes walk from Harrogate train station and the hotel has plenty of free on-site parking.
+The hotel accommodation is just a short walk from Harrogate train station and the hotel has plenty of free on-site parking.
 Let us know when you plan to arrive.
 Any luggage can be left safely with the hotel prior to check-in if required.

 If you are not cycling the optional familiarisation ride on day one - we ask that guests arrive at the hotel by 18.00 latest on arrival day.
 This is because at 18.30 we will have a tour briefing covering important information relating to safety and general advice.

-After this we have a group evening meal at 19.15 in a private dining room at our hotel so you can socialize and meet your fellow guests.
+After this we have a group evening meal at 19.15 in our hotel so you can socialize and meet your fellow guests.
 If you choose to arrive early in Harrogate – take some time to enjoy its fabulous architecture, parks & gardens and its chilled vibe.
 It has some great retail therapy too.

 Day 1: Uredale (optional half day familiarisation ride)

 Our tour begins with and optional familiarisation ride to help you settle into Yorkshire and your saddle.
-We will route out of Harrogate and head north east into Uredale and the Roman settlements of Boroughbridge and Aldborough where we will cycle through delightful Yorkshire villages on mainly quiet roads
+We will route out of Harrogate and head north east into Uredale and the Roman settlement of Boroughbridge where we will cycle through delightful Yorkshire villages on mainly quiet roads

 We will route back through historic Knaresborough with its ruined castle and stunning view over the river Nidd and its viaduct.
 We will then return to Harrogate via the traffic free Beryl Burton Cycle Way – A Yorkshire racing cyclist who dominated women's cycle racing, winning more than 90 domestic championships and 7 world titles.